Adrian Greenwood: Disagreement with J. K. Rowling

 Among Greenwood's specialities were Harry Potter books, leading, on one occasion, to an argument with the series' author J. K. Rowling.
 "I had bought a lot at Sothebys.
 It was a drawing Rowling had done of a little boy.
 Also there was a hand-coloured invitation to Rowling's daughter's 2nd birthday party (before Rowling's success, when she was living in Leith) and a list she had made of potential character names for the first Harry Potter book.
 When I put this on eBay, Rowling's literary agents demanded they be removed from sale due to 'breach of copyright.'
 I argued there was no breach of copyright if no pictures of the items appeared and so I sold them without images instead.
 I was a bit taken aback at how ferocious she was."

 In November 2010, one of Greenwood's first edition Harry Potter books was stolen from a gallery in Woodstock, a theft which caught the public imagination and was widely reported.
 After Greenwood appeared on ITV and BBC explaining how difficult the book would be to sell on, the thief panicked and abandoned the book in a carrier bag outside a branch of Boots in Abingdon.
-The thief was subsequently arrested and jailed.